RGB-OS/thunderlink-signer/README.md

 # ThunderLink RGB Signer

-**ThunderLink RGB Signer** is a lightweight backend service designed to securely sign PSBTs (Partially Signed Bitcoin Transactions) on behalf of the ThunderLink RGB Manager.
+**ThunderLink RGB Signer** is a lightweight backend service designed to securely sign PSBTs (Partially Signed Bitcoin Transactions) on behalf of the RGB Node.
 It is meant to be run in a customer-controlled environment and never exposes any external HTTP interfaces.
 All communication is handled over **RabbitMQ channels**, ensuring a secure and isolated signing process.

 ---